snmptt/snmptt/snmptt/docs/snmptt.md

         snmptrapd -On

-    Note:  The -On is recommended.
+    Note:  **The -On option is recommended**.
 This will make snmptrapd pass OIDs in numeric form and prevent SNMPTT from having to translate the symbolic name to numerical form.
-If  the **Net-SNMP Perl module** is not installed, then you MUST use the -On switch.
+If the **Net-SNMP Perl module** is not installed, then you MUST use the **-On** switch.
 Depending on the version of Net-SNMP, some symbolic names may not translate correctly.
 See the FAQ for more info.

-    As an alternative, you can edit your **/etc/snmp/snmp.conf** file to include the line: **printNumericOids 1. ** This setting will take effect no matter what is used on the command line.
+    As an alternative, you can edit the Net-SNMP configuration file **/etc/snmp/snmp.conf** to include the line: **printNumericOids 1. ** This setting will take effect no matter what is used on the command line.

 10. Follow the steps in the section [Securing SNMPTT](#SecuringSNMPTT) to ensure SNMPTT has been configured securely.